Mjz86/C_colon/mcc.md

 - `weak_liskov_sub=(g)`:
- the program is semantically valid when calling this function instead  of g. other than known fundamental math functions known by the synthesizer, its `unsafe(weak_liskov_sub)` to declare .
+ the program is semantically valid when calling this function instead  of g.

 - `liskov_sub=(g)`:
 the evaluation of this expression is unchanged in terms of equivalence when calling this function instead  of g ,otherwise the behavior is undefined.